amorist/awesome/README.md

 ## Open Policy Agent

-- [opencv/cvat](https://github.com/opencv/cvat) - Powerful and efficient Computer Vision Annotation Tool (CVAT)
+- [opencv/cvat](https://github.com/opencv/cvat) - Annotate better with CVAT, the industry-leading data engine for machine learning.
+Used and trusted by teams at any scale, for data of any scale.

 ## Others